 It’s no secret that business tends to slow down around the holidays.
 Sure, retail numbers may spike, but insurance isn’t something that can be neatly wrapped and put under a tree come December 24th, so it’s rare that you and your sales quota will enjoy the same success.
 Between throwing money at gifts, decorations, and tinsel-tipped attire, your clients (and their wallets) are simply not allotting funds for you or your business.
+Maybe you’ve tried every strategy in the book but are still coming up short.
 How can you weather through the holiday sales drought without going into full-on hibernation?
 Brace yourselves: winter is coming.

 - Timing is everything.
 Keep in mind that the sales tactics that worked for you in August will not have the same efficacy come December.
 People’s motivations and desires change with the seasons; your strategies should reflect that.